Argentine stocks rise for fifth consecutive session

-BUENOS AIRES May 21 (Reuters) - Argentine stocks shrugged off global declines to rise for a fifth consecutive session on Wednesday, as high crude prices boosted heavyweight oil stocks and on optimism over the end of farm protests.
+BUENOS AIRES, May 21 (Reuters) - Argentine stocks shrugged off global declines to rise for a fifth consecutive session on Wednesday, as high crude prices boosted heavyweight oil stocks and on optimism over the end of farm protests.

 The benchmark MerVal index .MERV gained 0.12 percent to close at 2,221.13 point, accumulating a 6.34 percent gain over five sessions.
 Volume was moderate to heavy at $37.3 million on the broad market and of active issues 36 advanced, 36 declined and 20 were unchanged.

-Pampa Holding energy company (PAM.BA: Cotización) jumped 3.26 percent on rumors that the government would soon raise utility rates.
+Pampa Holding energy company (PAM.BA) jumped 3.26 percent on rumors that the government would soon raise utility rates.

 "Expectations for an understanding in the farm conflict again drove the MerVal to independence from the big falls in foreign markets," said Augusto Farina, trader with Amirante Galitis brokerage.